aliyun/terraform-provider-alibabacloudstack/website/docs/r/route_entry.html.markdown

 The following arguments are supported:

 * `route_table_id` - (Required, ForceNew) The ID of the route table.
+* `router_id` - (Deprecated) This argument has been deprecated.
+Please use other arguments to launch a custom route entry.
 * `destination_cidrblock` - (ForceNew) The RouteEntry's target network segment.
 * `nexthop_type` - (ForceNew) The next hop type.
 Available values:
     - `Instance` (Default): Route the traffic destined for the destination CIDR block to an ECS instance in the VPC.